tuvalframework/framework/README.md

 ### Tuval Framework

 Tuval Framework is available as an npx package and you can create a development envoriment one command.
+Make sure docker is running before you start the installation.

 **npm:**